hpi-swa-lab/squeak-tracedebugger/docs/design-process.md

 maximize the efficiency of their debugging scripts.
 - Lazy tracing: first navigate to stack frames of interest, then start tracing and cache results
 - Functional API to search/filter traces

+## Preliminary Architecture

+- **Trace Debugger:** Shows a hierarchy of all traces under a root **trace** and displays & makes editable the current state of the **trace cursor** in detail by retrieving a **proxy object** for the context at this state.
+- **Trace Cursor:** Refers to a **trace** at an **index.** Implements navigational stepping queries.
+- **Trace:** Represents the trace of a stackframe, implemented by a **simulator context** which is stepped lazily.
+Composite.
+If root trace, has a **memory**.
+Can be forked at a specified index.
+- **Memory:** Stores historic states of objects affected by the program execution in an efficients data structure (`RunArray`).
+Provides means to access historic states and objects.
+- **Memory state:** Represents the state of a **memory** at a certain **index.**
+- **Simulator context:** Stackframe that is controlled via a **simulator.**
+- **Simulator:** Performs requested stepping instructions on a **simulator context.** Virtual.
+- **Memory simulator:** Provides general virtual hooks to control memory access.
+- **Tracing simulator:** **Memory simulator** that logs state changes to a **trace** at an **index.**
+- **Retracing simulator:** **Memory simulator** that reads states from a **memory state** and signals a **retrace side effect** exception when an attempt is made to edit the memory state.
+- **Retrace side effect:** Exception that is signaled from a **retracing simulator** when an attempt is made to edit its memory state.
+Can be resumed to overwrite the memory or to fork it.
+- **Proxy object:** Transparent lazy proxy around a traced **object** at a certain **memory state.** Uses a **retracing simulator** to evaluate messages send to the underlying object.
+Can be rematerialized when the trace is forked.

+Open issues:

+- Measure overhead of separate simulator class
+- Consider partial rematerialization of proxy objects rather than retracing simulator
+  - might be faster
+  - state management and clean-up of proxies and materializations required
+  - limited compatibility between proxies and primitives
+  - for manipulations, explicit scanning of materialized objects for side-effects required
+  - alternatively, use deep rematerialization (compare performance)
+- Discuss model of forked memories
+- Discuss efficient series exploration for complex expressions.
+Either analyze expression for all changed objects' slots and filter memory accordingly or implement simulator with vector semantics for simultaneous evaluation against all memory states.